eprev/eprev.org/documents/posts/2017-01-05_how-to-detect-if-css-transforms-are-supported-on-svg/how-to-detect-if-css-transforms-are-supported-on-svg.md

 gh-issue-id: 15
 -->

-# How to detect if CSS transforms are supported on&nbsp;SVG
+# How to detect if CSS transforms are supported on&#160;SVG

 If you're reading this, then apparently you already know that [IE and Edge don’t support CSS transformations on SVG](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/supportcsstransformsonsvg/)